What is a megacity?

 A megacity is an urban area with a population of at least ten million people.

 A megacity is an urban area with a population of over ten million people.
-In 1975 there were only four megacities – New York, Tokyo, Mexico City and São Paolo.
-Today, there are over twenty.
+In 1975, there were only four megacities – New York, Tokyo, Mexico City and São Paolo.
+Today, there are estimated to be 35.

 Use the images below to explore related GeoTopics.